JanHerca/urantiapedia/output/wikijs/en/help/github_topicindex.md

 - A list of topics.
 Each topic is preceded by a blank line and contains several lines:
     - The first line is a short table with topic description, and the values ​​or cells separated by `|` (vertical bar).
 Values ​​are:
         - Topic name.
 If one or more names separated by `;` appear behind the name, those names are aliases that will be searched in the text of *The Urantia Book* as an alternative form to topic name.
 The first name will always be the one used as the title of the page in *Urantiapedia*.
 The rest of the names separated by `;` will be the names or aliases that, added to the first, will be searched within *The Urantia Book* to create links to these topics.
         - General or global references to *The Urantia Book* of the entire topic.
 This value can be empty.
-These links will be displayed on *Urantiapedia* as a "See also" top section with a list of links.
+These links will be displayed on *Urantiapedia* as a “See also” top section with a list of links.
         - Links to other topics.
 This value can be empty.
 Represents one or more topics that are related to current topic.
-They will appear at the bottom of the page that will be generated, in the list of "Links" section.
+They will appear at the bottom of the page that will be generated, in the list of “Links” section.
 If more than one link exists they will be separated by `;`.
 It is possible to add links to specific sections inside a topic using `:`.
 For example: `baptism:Jesus baptism` is a link that points to topic page `baptism` and inside it to section about Jesus baptism.
         - Topic category.
 This value can be empty.
 There are five categories: Persons (`PERSON`), places (`PLACE`), orders of beings (`ORDER`), religions (`RELIGION`), and races (`RACE`).
 These categories allow to work only in one of them for better separation of tasks and to generate indexes.
         - Status.
-"Editors-in-Chief" should write `OK` when they have finished their reviewing task with a topic.
+“Editors-in-Chief” should write `OK` when they have finished their reviewing task with a topic.
 If the topic is still pending review, it will be empty.
     - The following lines, if they exist, are the topic content.
 These lines are also short tables that may or may not have values ​​separated by `|` (vertical bar).
 There are two types of tables:
         - Table of a single cell without `|` (vertical bar): it will contain a text, the text of a line of the page of *Urantiapedia* and after the text, enclosed in parentheses, if they exist, one or more references to paragraphs of *The Urantia Book*.
         - Table of two cells separated by `|` (vertical bar), the first with same content than a table with a single cell, and the second with a list of links to other topics, separated by `;`.
     - Some optional lines at the end of the topic that start with `>`.
-These will be links to other webpages and will appear in an "External Links" section.
+These will be links to other webpages and will appear in an “External Links” section.

 The construction rules for each line in topics other than the first are these:
 - They do not need to start with a capital letter or end with period.
 Software will automatically capitalize and end with period each sentence when converting files to Wiki.js format.